 The examiner will ask for a selection of the scales below.
-All are to be performed ascending and descending,
+All are to be performed ascending and descending, from memory.
+They may be requested either tongued or slurred.

-Suggested tempos: scales $\downarrow = 96$ , arpeggios $\downarrow = 69$ ( $\downarrow \downarrow \downarrow \downarrow$ pattern).
+Suggested tempos: scales J = 96, arpeggios J = 69 (J = 0 pattern).

-Requirements Range

-Scales

-D, A, E, F, E♭ major E, B, G, C, F♯ minor (harmonic or melodic, candidate's choice) 2 octaves

-Chromatic scale

-Beginning on C 2 octaves

-Arpeggios

-D, A, E, F, E♭ major E, B, G, C, F♯ minor 2 octaves

-Dominant 7th arpeggio

-In the key of F 2 octaves

-Option 2: Study
+Requirements Range Scales D, E, E major 2 octaves C, C#, minor (harmonic or melodic, candidate's choice) A major to the 12th F, F# minor (harmonic or melodic, candidate's choice) A^b major 1 octave Chromatic scale Beginning on D 2 octaves Arpeggios D, E, Eb major 2 octaves C, C#, minor A major to the 12th F, F# minor A♭ major 1 octave Dominant 7th arpeggio In the key of C (GBDFG) 1 octave